pact-foundation/pact-jvm/pact-jvm-provider-maven/README.md

 receive the providerState description from the pact file before each interaction via a POST.
 The stateChangeUsesBody controls if the state is passed in the request body or as a query parameter.

+These values can be set at the provider level, or for a specific consumer.
+Consumer values take precedent if both are given.

 ```xml
 <plugin>
     <groupId>au.com.dius</groupId>